michael-lechner/game-of-life/README.md

-game-of-life
+Game of Life
 ============

-excercise-4
+##excercise-4

-Write some code that evolves generations through the "game of life".
+<p>Write some code that evolves generations through the "game of life".<p>
 The input will be a game board of cells, either alive (1) or dead (0).

 The code should take this board and create a new board for the next generation based on the following rules: